joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/040-Embedded-Systems.md

   - Isolating embedded systems within segmented networks.
   - Limit exposure to external threats.
-  - Restricting access to critical systems through firewalls and access controls.
+  - For more information, please see [Isolation and Segmentation.](../003-Security-Architecture/005-Security-Design.md#isolation-and-segmentation)

 - **Wrappers**